AstroJasairo/Horizon-Music-Player/README.md

 The software is written in Python language and uses the kivy framework

-To be able to run the software you need to download ***Python3, kivy framework, kivymd, ffpyplayer and mutagen***
+To be able to run the software you need to download ***Python3, kivy framework, kivymd, tkinter, ffpyplayer and mutagen***

 After downloading all, put all your audio files in the **music** folder
 ***(Note: the software only works with .mp3 files)***